Hariom-patidar-tech/Voice-Emotion-Detection/README.md

 Emotion-aware virtual assistants

-Call-center sentiment analysis
+Call-center sentiment and feedback analysis

-Mental health monitoring systems
+Mental health and stress monitoring systems

-Human–computer interaction
+Human–computer interaction solutions

-Smart AI-based voice systems
+Intelligent voice-based AI systems

 🔮 Future Enhancements

-Add deep learning models (CNN / LSTM)
+Integration of deep learning models such as CNN and LSTM

-Improve accuracy with larger datasets
+Accuracy improvement using larger and diverse datasets

-Support multiple languages
+Multi-language emotion recognition support

-Deploy as a web application
+Deployment as a web-based or cloud application

 📌 Conclusion

-This project demonstrates how machine learning can be effectively used to analyze audio data and recognize emotions from speech.
-It provides a strong foundation in audio signal processing, feature engineering, and ML-based classification.
+This project demonstrates the effective use of machine learning techniques to analyze speech signals and recognize human emotions.
+It provides a strong foundation in audio signal processing, feature engineering, and ML-based classification, making it suitable for real-world AI applications.

 👤 Author

 Hariom Patidar
-📧 Email:hariompatidar.ai01@gmail.com
+📧 Email: your-email@example.com

 🔗 GitHub: https://github.com/Hariom-patidar-tech